Calculating Pot Odds in Poker – What Is the Best Way?

 Final Words on Pot Odds

-Pot odds are one of the most important mathematical concepts in poker, and fortunately, one that’s fairly easy to master.
+Pot odds are one of the most important mathematical concepts in poker strategy, and fortunately, one that’s fairly easy to master.

 Using the simple formula you learned today, you can calculate your pot odds and the equity needed to make a call in every situation there is.